aimeejones123/SchipholAPICucumberKotlin/readme.md

 # Description
-This project aims to test the Schipol API as outlined in the [Test Requirements](testRequirements.txt)
+This project aims to test the Schiphol API as outlined in the [Test Requirements](testRequirements.txt)

 The framework used is Cucumber JVM with Kotlin.
 [Rest Assured](https://rest-assured.io/) is used to build and execute the API requests.